 I love when clients are interested in both services!
 When a client is in interested in working together, we would complete a 15-minute complimentary discovery call to get to know each other and for me to understand what your needs are.
 From there I am able to put together a custom plan for next steps.
 If it's a single space, say your family room for example where you're looking to organize and redesign then we would tackle the organization first and then complete the design work.

 What if I'm interested in both services?

-Yes, I charge half of the hourly rate for the service being provided for clients that are located 25 miles and beyond from my location in South Boston.
+Yes, I charge $25/hour for clients that are located 25 miles and beyond from my location in South Boston.
 I am also happy to travel to locations that may require plane or train transportation so for locations that require either of the two, travel time fees will be worked out on a case by case basis.

 do you charge for travel time + how far will you travel?

 Yes, I do have Trades and vendors that I have established relationships with and love to refer out.
 However, I am happy to work with one of your contacts.
 With that said, it is important for you as the client to note that when I work with my preferred vendors things are likely to run smoother than they would if I were working with a vendor that I'm unfamiliar with.
 People have different styles of working and communicating and it's important for everyone, client included, to be on the same page with expectations and timelines.